htcondor/htcondor/docs/admin-manual/security.rst

 If HTCondor is not run as root, then choose almost any user name.
-A common choice is to set up and use the condor user; this simplifies the setup, because HTCondor will look for its configuration files in the condor user’s directory.
+A common choice is to set up and use the condor user; this simplifies the setup, because HTCondor will look for its configuration files in the condor user's directory.
 If condor is not selected, then the configuration must be placed properly such that HTCondor can find its configuration files.